Print

 • 2 tablespoons minced garlic

-• 1/2 teaspoon kosher salt
+• ½ teaspoon fine sea salt

-The rest of the étouffée broth
+The Rest of the Étouffée Broth

-• 1 quart shrimp stock (from above)
+• 1 quart shrimp stock (from above) or store-bought seafood broth

-• 1 (14 oz) can diced tomatoes
+• 1 (14-ounce to 16-ounce) can of diced tomatoes

-• 2 pounds of 26-30 shrimp, peeled
+• 2 pounds 26-30 count shrimp, peeled (shells reserved for stock)

-• 1 tablespoon Cajun spice rub
+• 1 tablespoon Homemade Cajun spice rub (or use store bought)

-• 1/4 cup minced parsley
+• ¼ cup minced parsley

-• White rice for serving
+• White rice

 Instructions

-1. Pressure Cook Shrimp Stock: Peel the shrimp, saving the shrimps and the shells.
-Put the shrimp in the refrigerator for later, and the shells in the pressure cooker pot.
-Add the rest of the shrimp stock ingredients to the pressure cooker pot.
-Lock the pressure cooker lid and cook at high pressure for 10 minutes, then let the pressure come down naturally, about 20 minutes.
-(If you’re in a hurry, pressure cook on high for 15 minutes, then quick release the pressure.)
+1. Pressure Cook the Shrimp Stock for 10 minutes with a natural release: Peel the shrimp, saving the shrimps and the shells.
+Put the shrimp in the refrigerator for later, and the shells in the Instant Pot or pressure cooker.
+Add the rest of the shrimp stock ingredients (onion, carrot, celery, garlic, bay leaf, thyme, ½ teaspoon salt) to the pot, and pour 1 quart of water over everything.
+Lock the lid and pressure cook on high pressure for 10 minutes (use Manual, Pressure Cook, or Pressure Cook-custom mode set to 10 minutes in an Instant Pot.)
+Let the pressure come down naturally, about 20 minutes.
+(If you’re in a hurry, you can quick release any remaining pressure after 15 minutes of natural release.)
 Open the lid carefully - the pot is full of hot steam.
-Strain the stock through a fine mesh strainer, and set it aside.
+Strain the stock through a fine mesh strainer, discard the solids, and set the stock aside for later.

-5. Cook the shrimp: Open the lid (carefully - the pot is full of hot steam).
-Turn the heat to low and bring the etouffe broth to a simmer.
-Toss the shrimp with 1 tablespoon Cajun spice rub and 1/2 teaspoon kosher salt, then add the shrimp to the simmering broth.
-Simmer the shrimp until they are cooked through, about 5 minutes.
+5. Cook the shrimp: Open the lid, tilting it away from you to avoid the hot steam.
+Leave the pot on keep warm mode (low heat for a stovetop PC).
+Toss the shrimp with 1 tablespoon Cajun spice rub and ½ teaspoon salt (if using homemade spice rub), then add the shrimp to the étouffée broth.
+Let the shrimp cook through in the hot broth, about 5 minutes.

 • Prep Time: 30 minutes